The Impacts of Schools on Racial Attitudes, Prosocial Behaviors, and Sociopolitical Preferences

 The impact of school desegregation on White individuals' racial attitudes and politics in adulthood.
-[Job Market Paper]
+[Dissertation Paper #2]

 The impact of political party control on education finance and outcomes: Evidence from U.S. states. (with Lena Shi)

 Given states’ balanced budget requirements, investment decisions often involve trade-offs between policymakers’ budget priorities.
 Does political party control affect investment decisions and outcomes?
 Using a regression discontinuity design based on close state elections between 1984-2013, we find that marginally Democratic legislatures spend more on higher education but less on K-12 education.
 Rather than trading off within the education budget, policymakers trade education and welfare, particularly in liberal and high-poverty states.
 Increases in local revenue offset party differences in K-12 spending, suggesting that policymakers make trade-offs by considering the availability of external budget sources and how investments respond to constituents’ needs.

 Bias in the air: A nationwide exploration of teachers' implicit racial attitudes, aggregate bias, and student outcomes. (with Dave Quinn, Tasminda Dhaliwal, and Virginia Lovison)

 Theory suggests that teachers’ implicit racial attitudes affect their students, but large-scale evidence on U.S. teachers’ implicit biases and their correlates is lacking.
 Using nationwide data from Project Implicit, we found that teachers’ implicit White/Black biases (as measured by the implicit association test) vary by teacher gender and race.
 Teachers’ adjusted bias levels are lower in counties with larger shares of Black students.
 In the aggregate, counties in which teachers hold higher levels of implicit and explicit racial bias have larger adjusted White/Black test score inequalities and White/Black suspension disparities.